derrxb/derrxb_old/README.md

   Derrxb.com
 </h1>

 This is my personal blog for my photography and software development.
-It was boostrapped using Gatsby's starter kit.
+It was bootstrapped using Gatsby's starter kit.